-- a) the Development Charge for each existing lot, calculated using Table 2; or - b) if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated using Table 3 and Table 4.
+- i. the charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated in accordance with section 2.3

-c) if the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the Development Charge for the previous lawful use calculated using Table 3 and Table 4.
+If the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the charge for the previous lawful use calculated in accordance with section 2.3.
 An applicant seeking a Credit must provide evidence of the lawful use, previous lawful use or creation of the lot.